This blog may contain affiliate links. Read our disclosure policy for more info.

 13. Go see the turtles at Playa del Ostional

-Turtles are one of the highlights of Costa Rican wildlife.
+Seeing turtles in Costa Rica is definitely a highlight!
 Thousands of turtles visit the Pacific coast every month to lay eggs on the pristine beaches, and visitors can see both adults laying eggs and babies hatching.

 It will come as no surprise to you then that one of the most popular things to do on the Nicoya Peninsula is to go watch the turtles lay their eggs at Playa del Ostional.